 CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

-This guide explains how the card works, who it is for, and how it fits into the Asaan Karobar Scheme 2026.
+This guide explains how the card works, who it is for, and how it fits into the Asaan Karobar Scheme (active through at least 2026).

 What Is the Asaan Karobar Card?

-The Asaan Karobar Card is a card-based, interest-free financing facility issued under the Government of Punjab’s small business support program.
-Instead of giving cash in hand, the government provides a controlled spending card that can be used only for approved business needs.
+The Asaan Karobar Card provides interest-free, card-based financing under Punjab’s small business support program.
+Instead of cash, recipients get a card usable only for approved business expenses.

 Purpose of the Card